AlekseevYegor/testCountIPs/ReadMe.txt

-Program runs on 10mb cash and 10 goroutines:
+Program runs on 10mb cash and 10 goroutines with provided file (114 gb):

 Number of unique IP addresses:  16777216
 Alloc: 945 MB